blackpeps/dbmslab2023/14. Creation of procedure,triggers, functions/readme.md

 ## 14. Creation of procedures, triggers, functions

-# INCOMPLETE MAY MAKE MODIFICATIONS IN FUTURE, PLEASE BE AWARE BEFORE EXECUTING COMMANDS.
-YOU MAY GO THROUGH THE THEORY SECTION.

 # Procedures

 A subprogram is a program unit/module that performs a particular task.
 These subprograms are combined to form larger programs.
 This is basically called the 'Modular design'.
 A subprogram can be invoked by another subprogram or program, which is called the calling program.